Destinations Greece The Cyclades Mykonos

 €€€€€

-Must orderKobe beef tasting + the in-house Negroni
+Must orderKobe beef gyros + a charcoal cut

 At Bill & Coo The Coast (the adults-only Bill & Coo sister property on Agios Ioannis beach) — chef Yiannis Babalis runs the kitchen, the menu is the Monte-Carlo Beefbar group's Mykonos edit.
 Charcoal-grilled steaks, raw beef preparations, the sunset platform straight onto the Agios Ioannis bay.
 The most-considered hotel-restaurant on the south coast.